Renunciation

 Eventually, one starts to look in a different direction, within.
 If one is fortunate to encounter the Tathagata's teachings and has enough wisdom, one recognizes how they have entangled themselves, created their own stress and dissatisfaction by chasing these worldly desires.

-If one is wise enough to penetrate the first and second Noble Truth, there arises a natural desire to free oneself from the stress and dissatisfaction caused by desires, to abandon attachement to unwholesome views, to break free from the perpetual cycle of desire and aversion, and to let go of the fabricated sense of "self".
+If one is wise enough to penetrate the first and second Noble Truth, there arises a natural desire to free oneself from the stress and dissatisfaction caused by desires, to abandon attachment to unwholesome views, to break free from the perpetual cycle of desire and aversion, and to let go of the fabricated sense of "self".

 Bulb